 “You need to survive in this jungle with me.
 We have to sneak up on it, we have to trick it, get it to go into a death spiral.
 If you really want to help me, want to get justice for dad, you’ll help me track it down.”

-Brian almost just gave in because he wanted his brother to like him, but something wasn’t right about the way he felt.
+Brian almost gave in, but something wasn’t right about the way he felt.
 He would have gladly covered himself in mud if he felt right, it wasn’t that he didn’t want to be dirty, of course he would if he thought it was right.

 “What would you say to the elephant, Brian?
 How would you convince it?”

 “I don’t know!
-I’ll say that I see it and that it doesn’t scare me.
-I’ll say that I can take it apart, I’ll get inside it, I don’t know!”
+I’ll say I see it and it doesn’t scare me.
+I’ll say I can take it apart, I’ll get inside it, I don’t know!”

 “It’ll corrupt you, use you or kill you.
 Don’t tell me you don’t remember Dad.”